benc/benc.github.io/_posts/2015-06-18-dropbox-sync-photos-across-devices.md

 I like to take lots of pictures.
 I also have multiple macs running, and I wanted some of the photos to appear on one mac, and some of them on the other.
 I also want to have these photos imported in [Apple Photos](http://www.apple.com/osx/photos/).

-The thing is: how do you link up a smartphone (iPhone in my case, but the same thing could be said from any other smartphone) and create a unified photo library out of it, on multiple machines?
+The thing is: how do you process media files on a smartphone (iPhone in my case, but the same thing could be said from any other smartphone) and create a unified photo library out of it, on multiple machines?

 A great solution to sync stuff between devices is [Dropbox](https://www.dropbox.com).
 With their [Carousel](https://carousel.dropbox.com) app, it already integrates nicely into my phone, placing new photos into a `Camera Roll` folder.
 Dropbox is also available for almost every platform, making this process applicable on more than just an iPhone and a Mac.